MLstate/opalang/README.md

 The use of these tools is transitional, and will soon be made optional.

 Part of the jslang library, has been closely inspired by ocamljs/jslib:
 * ocamljs/jslib, © 2007-2009 2007-9 Skydeck, Inc, distributed under LGPL v2

-Files jslang/jsAst.ml and jslang/jsPrint.ml are extended versions of the modules found in ocamljs, specialized for Opa specific needs.
+In particular files jslang/jsAst.ml and jslang/jsPrint.ml are extended versions of the modules found in ocamljs, specialized for Opa specific needs.
 We would like to thank the authors of the ocamljs/jslib.

 Opa also includes external libraries :
 * Bootstrap, from Twitter - http://twitter.github.com/bootstrap
 * Font Awesome - http://fortawesome.github.com/Font-Awesome

 Contact
 -------

-All bug reports, feedback, comments, contributions or remarks are welcome, either on our website: [http://opalang.org](http://opalang.org)
+All bug reports, feedback, comments, contributions or remarks are welcome, either on our website: [http://opalang.org](http://opalang.org).

-or by email, to:
-                              support@opalang.org
+In particular, users are welcome to:
+* subscribe on the mailing list at [https://lists.owasp.org/listinfo/opa](OWASP);
+* participate in the forum at [http://forum.opalang.org](opalang).